spott/LED_Lamp_alarm_clock/Readme.md

 The programming of the ESP is done with two different switches labeled RESET and PROGRAM, along with a FTDI header.

+## Software:

+Kicad 4.0.4 mostly, though some work was done with Kicad Master branch.

+If you have trouble opening it with Kicad 4.0.4, submit an issue and I'll take care of it.